nilin/contra-muon/README.md

 Nilin

+Contra-Muon and Power-Muon are exaggerations of Muon:

+## Background

-Contra-Muon and Power-Muon are exaggerations of Muon: Muon modifies the momentum gradient by making all singular values close to 1, thereby boosting the small singular modes.
+[Muon](https://kellerjordan.github.io/posts/muon/) modifies the momentum gradient by making all singular values close to 1, thereby boosting the small singular modes.

 ## Contra-Muon